 There is an undeniable link between overall health and oral health.
 Studies show that poor oral health may be linked to heart disease, stroke, pre-term childbirth and oral cancer.
 A report on oral health by the U.S. Surgeon General documented linkages between oral disease and ear and sinus infections, weakened immune systems, diabetes, heart and lung disease, as well as many other serious health conditions.
-The Community Health Needs Assessment (CHNA) revealed that 26 percent of NCH’s service area has not seen a dentist in the last year and approximately 24 percent lack dental insurance.
+Access to oral health care consistently remains a priority need identified in the Community Health Needs Assessments conducted by NCH every three years.

 The clinic operates in partnership with Elk Grove, Palatine, Wheeling and Schaumburg townships and provides more than 2,500 patient visits each year.
 The staff includes a full time dentist, program manager and dental assistant.
-Volunteer dentists, hygienists, and assistants also provide hundreds of hours of care along with University of Illinois-Chicago (UIC) and Midwestern Colleges of Dentistry fourth-year students.
+Volunteer dentists, hygienists, and assistants also provide hundreds of hours of care along with University of Illinois-Chicago (UIC) fourth-year students.

 Dental professionals interested in volunteering at the Mobile Dental Clinic should call 847-618-5573 or email us.

 Eligibility and Fees